 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.

-AMD's revenue growth over the last three years has been exceptional, averaging 54.6% annually.
-But as you can see below, last year has not been especially strong, with quarterly revenue growing from $4.82 billion to $5.59 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+AMD's revenue growth over the last three years has been impressive, averaging 46.8% annually.
+But as you can see below, its revenue declined from $6.55 billion in the same quarter last year to $5.36 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, AMD’s inventory days came in at 125, 38 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, AMD's DIO came in at 154, which is 59 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-AMD reported an operating margin of 22.5% in Q4, down 5 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+AMD reported an operating margin of 19.9% in Q2, down 10.3 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 8.43% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering AMD expect earnings per share to grow 42.7% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-AMD's free cash flow came in at $443 million in Q4, down 39.8% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+AMD's free cash flow came in at $254 million in Q2, down 72% year on year.

-AMD’s average return on invested capital (ROIC) over the last 5 years of 58% implies it has a strong competitive position and is able to invest in profitable growth over the long term.
+AMD's average return on invested capital (ROIC) of 43% over the last five years implies that it has a strong competitive position and was able to invest in profitable growth over time.

-With a market capitalization of $116 billion, more than $5.85 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $170 billion, more than $6.29 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that AMD is attractively positioned to invest in growth.

 Is Now The Time?

-The Wall St analysts covering the company had a one year price target of $89.7 per share right before these results, implying that they saw upside in buying AMD even in the short term.
+Wall Street analysts covering the company had a one year price target of $134.3 per share right before these results, implying that they saw upside in buying AMD even in the short term.